 - Applicants who are applying for a program of study lower than their previous education (for example, applying for a one-year college program with a bachelor’s degree)

-- Applicants who choose the field of study that is radically different from the candidate’s professional career or previous education.
+- Applicants who choose a field of study that is radically different from the candidate’s professional career or previous education.

 In addition, citizens of some countries are more likely to be refused than others.